ithan/svelte-simple-icons-with-classes/README.md

 ## Usage

-All icons are imported from a single file, where [ICON SLUG] is replaced by a capitalized [slug](https://github.com/simple-icons/simple-icons/blob/master/slugs.md).
+All icons are imported from a single file, where [ICON SLUG] is replaced by a capitalized [slug](https://github.com/simple-icons/simple-icons/blob/master/slugs.md) with a `Si` prefix.

 ## Basic example